vishalchovatiya/CPP_Templates/C++ casting.md

 ```
 float res = float(10) / 2;
 ```
-- C-style casts can change a data type without changing the underlying representation which may lead to garbage results.
-You should only use C-style cast when you know the data type & data representation of `lvalue` & `rvalue` good enough.
+- C-style casts can change a data type without changing the underlying memory representation which may lead to garbage results.

 ### static_cast
 - If you from C background like me, then this will be your best goto cast.
 For example: